-by Dr Jennifer Minter (English Works)
+by Dr Jennifer Minter (English Works Notes)

-As Ralph and Jack vie for the leadership of the stranded boys, William Golding (in Lord of the Flies) explores the fragile veneer of a civilised social order that gradually and imperceptibly falls away.
+As Ralph and Jack vie for authority over the stranded school boys, William Golding (in Lord of the Flies) explores the fragile veneer of a civilised social order that gradually and imperceptibly falls away.
 Whilst Ralph, Simon and Piggy rely on common sense, logic and cooperation to build a sense of community, Golding suggests, there is hope.
 As a mark of their civilising role, they build huts, construct and protect the fire and honour the conch.
 However, owing to his thirst for power, Jack has other plans and cajoles and badgers his “choir” troops into having fun, hunting and fighting.
 And, as he installs his leadership, strengthened by the fear that grips the boys, and, as they give vent to their “natural” and primordial bent for savagery, Golding suggests that the evil lies within, rather than in some ill-defined “beastie” floating out there.

 As an articulate natural leader, Ralph respects the need for community values and standards and implements the conch as a symbol of democracy.
 Logical and practical, Ralph is constantly concerned about being rescued and is preoccupied with the fire, which he knows is critical to their chances of success.
 He clings to the memory of a civilised authority and believes that his father, the commander in the Navy, who, when he “gets leave, he’ll come and rescue us”.
 (100, 114)